multiversx/mx-ide-vscode/README.md

  - Build smart contracts to WASM
  - Deploy smart contracts on the **node-debug** or another node of your choice
  - Execute exported functions of the smart contract on the **debug-node** or another node of your choice
- - Gather and install tools and dependencies (a subset of LLVM, golang, node-debug and so on)
+ - Gather and install tools and dependencies (a subset of LLVM, node-debug and so on)
+ - Execute queries against smart contracts deployed on a testnet.

 ## Requirements